microsoft/autogen/docs/github-flow-getting-started.md

 ### How do I setup the Github app?

-- [Register a Github app](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app), with the options listed above
+- [Register a Github app](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app), with the options listed below:
+    - Give your App a name and add a description
+    - Homepage URL: Can be anything (Example: repository URL)
+    - Add a dummy value for the webhook url, we'll come back to this setting
+    - Enter a webhook secret, which you'll need later on when filling in the `WebhookSecret` property in the `appsettings.json` file
     - Setup the following permissions
         - Repository
             - Contents - read and write